 Drugs That Can Cause Vitamin B12 Deficiency:

 A number of drugs can contribute to this serious problem.
-In addition to metformin, strong acid-suppressing drugs such as esomeprazole, lansoprazole or omeprazole can deplete vitamin B12 (Diabetes, Metabolic Syndrome and Obesity, June 18, 2020).
+In addition to the diabetes drug metformin, strong acid-suppressing drugs such as esomeprazole, lansoprazole or omeprazole can deplete vitamin B12 (Diabetes, Metabolic Syndrome and Obesity, June 18, 2020).